Pauldro/soft-crm/README.md

     * Follow the steps use cptecomm login as the database credentials, name the database dpluso
     * For the admin link use manage, and the color scheme warm
     * For the admin credentials use the rcapsys login

+## Issues
+* Issues can be reported in our [github](https://github.com/cptechinc/soft-crm/issues)
+* You can also include emojis on your issues https://gist.github.com/rxaviers/7360908
+* Include screenshots if you can, and then we can issue fixes based on those issues and track issues

+## Developer
+    For git commits use this [guide](https://github.com/sparkbox/standard/tree/master/style/git)